MotionCapture

 The future of motion capture technology

 Motion capture is a rapidly evolving technology that is expanding to more and more industries.
 In the future, the technology will become more powerful and capable of creating even more realistic animations and visual effects.
 We believe that artificial intelligence will revolutionize this technology and that in the future, special hardware for mocap recording will hardly be brewed.
 Move.Ai already shows how powerful and simple artificial intelligence mocap solutions can be.
+In the future, we will probably be able to record motion capture at a high level simply using a mobile phone.
+The conversion into motion data will be handled in the cloud with the help of artificial intelligence.

 Conclusion